SamuelSwartzberg/flashcardifying_text_temp/inf/inf.md

 Each breadcrumb is usually a minimal element containing text only.
 In bootstrap, breadcrumbs are created by .breadcrumb › .breadcrumb-item*n

-#### sidebars

-flex-container:⟮h∞;✫440eb7ec02550be3045c969dc02dc7f2.png✫✫162vsE7VWrMgBdBTF8MCKXw.jpeg✫✫ditch-sidebar-2016-2-fox.jpg✫✫ditch-sidebar-2016-4-washington.jpg✫✫sidebars.png✫⟯
-A ⟮sidebar⟯ is an UI element that is displayed ⟮to the side of⟯ ⟮the main content⟯ or ⟮of the screen⟯. ⟮hb;Sidebars may be ⟮navigation bars⟯, contain ⟮tools⟯ or contain ⟮further content⟯. ⟮hb;Sidebars are generally ⟮reasonably wide (i.e. not just icons).⟯⟯⟯

 #### disclosure widgets